zheng-tklab/pns_2photon_longitudinal-3Ddata-analysis/README.md

 # pns 2photon longitudinal 3Ddata analysis
-Peripheral neural system in two-photon longitudinal 3D data analysis
+Peripheral nervous system (PNS) in two-photon longitudinal 3D data analysis

 These codes are written in matlab, users can test single images or large-scale 4D datasets in a single PC or in High performance computers (HPC).